 UCF’s Scott Frost might already be there.
 One more great season, and one more mediocre season by Mike Riley at Nebraska, and that could be the right fit at the right time.

 Memphis head man Mike Norvell is destined for a big-time head coaching gig, too.
 But he needs another great season to prove that he didn’t just do it last year because of what Justin Fuente put together.

 Willie Fritz need his offensive style to kick in at Tulane, and Scottie Montgomery needs a big year after last season’s second half freefall.
 Both of them need another year or two.

 Really?
-Will Lane & Butch make any sort of a difference?
+Will Lane Kiffin & Butch Davis make any sort of a difference?

 Of course.
-At the very least, Florida Atlantic and Florida International will be in the national spotlight all season long.
+At the very least, Florida Atlantic and Florida International will be in the national spotlight all season long because of the high-profile new coaches.
 With two high-end head coaches with something to prove, they should make their respective teams at least two games better.

 Kiffin likely won’t be around FAU long enough to blow through a whole recruiting class, but there’s just enough talent in Boca Raton to push for a bowl appearance.
 If the Owl D can do anything, it’ll be in the bowl mix.

 Davis is walking into a slightly better situation at FIU.
-If the Golden Panther O can do anything to put points on the board, it’ll be in the bowl mix.
+If the Golden Panther O can do anything to put points on the board, it’ll have a shot to go bowling, too.

 Will the gap between the haves and have-nots close?